-This sandwich will give you a smooth, buttery, and flavorful experience in your mouth and will end with happy bellies.
+This sandwich starts by giving your pallet a smooth, buttery, and flavorful experience and ending with a happy belly.

 Birth Place and Popularity of The Cheesesteak Sandwich